rolling-scopes-school/react-native-course/react/homework.md

 All the logical parts must be in separated components.
 **User-friendly interface with the downloading indicator and with notification messages in a case if something goes wrong or some information cannot be found is warmly welcome.**

+11. Retain the functionality and **rewrite the form** with library **React Hook Form**.
-11. Implement state management solution using useReducer and Context API for search results and form data saving.
+12. Implement state management solution using useReducer and Context API for search results and form data saving.
-12. Add to global state
+13. Add to global state
     - **switches for sorting** (at least three sorting options).
 Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
     - **switches for pagination.** It should be possible to select the number of results per page and the number of the page we are currently on, the total number of pages.
 Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
-13. The customer has changed the requirements for the output:
+14. The customer has changed the requirements for the output:
     - Now, when you click on each item from the search results, you do not need to open a modal, but open the information on the same div.
     - Also add a "Back" link on this div that should allow to hide the information and show the search bar with results again.
     - Display the current position in the header.